-January Budget: Core Health Care Plan Option. \$72,000 Through the Public Employees' Medical and Hospital Care Act GF (PEMHCA), the Legislature vests responsibility for managing The Governor's Budget proposes \$72 million in GF PEMHCA health care programs for state workers, state retirees, savings through trailer bill language that would direct and employees or retirees of participating local agencies with \$36.000 the California Public Employees' Retirement System CalPERS. other funds (CalPERS) to: (1) negotiate and add a core health plan State employer health and dental care benefit costs for active option to the existing portfolio of health plans; and (2) TBL employees and retirees, and their dependents, is estimated to total include a state representative in the health contract approximately \$2.4 billion GF (\$3.6 billion all funds) in 2010-11. negotiations for purposes of shaping the core health plan The state's contribution to employee health care is based on a option. negotiated percentage of the average cost of the four health plans with the most enrolled state employees.
-February Proposal: 2011/12 and Ongoing Health \$80.000 Benefit Program Savings.
-The Administration's proposal seeks to reduce this escalating GF cost; the estimated savings are from the projected annual increase The Administration proposes modified trailer bill in the calendar year health rates. language and new budget control section language as \$36,000 follows: (1) the modified trailer bill language requires A core health plan option is defined as coverage for essential other funds benefits at lower premiums, for both the state and employees (and CalPERS to develop a core health care plan option retirees), as compared to those provided in the existing portfolio and/or implement other measures to achieve ongoing TBL of health benefit plans offered by CalPERS. savings beginning in 2012-13; and (2) the new budget control section language requires CalPERS to achieve BBL Action: Approved the Governor's February proposal \$80 million GF savings in the 2011-12 Health Benefit (including technical amendments to CS 3.90) without Program and, beginning in 2012-13, achieve an objection.
+\$72,000 GF Through the Public Employees' Medical and Hospital Care Act (PEMHCA), the Legislature vests responsibility for managing PEMHCA health care programs for state workers, state retirees, \$36,000 her funds and employees or retirees of participating local agencies with CalPERS.
+TBL State employer health and dental care benefit costs for active employees and retirees, and their dependents, is estimated to total approximately \$2.4 billion GF (\$3.6 billion all funds) in 2010-11.
+The state's contribution to employee health care is based on a negotiated percentage of the average cost of the four health plans with the most enrolled state employees. \$80,000 GF The Administration's proposal seeks to reduce this escalating cost; the estimated savings are from the projected annual increase in the calendar year health rates. \$36,000 her funds A core health plan option is defined as coverage for essential benefits at lower premiums, for both the state and employees (and TBL retirees), as compared to those provided in the existing portfolio of health benefit plans offered by CalPERS.